Jobs and tasks

 - Processes a series of one or more tasks that are run sequentially on the same agent.

 - Controls the order in which tasks are performed.

-- Collects the requirements of individual tasks in the job, so that these requirements can be matched with agent capabilities.
+- Collects the requirements of individual tasks in the Jobs and tasks, so that these requirements can be matched with agent capabilities.